Staphylococcus capitis: Methods

-Genomes
+Genomics

-The whole genome of S. capitis will help researchers better understand the evolution and pathophysiology of coagulase-negative staphylococci in the future.
 Staphylococcus capitis is a coagulase-negative staphylococci opportunistic pathogen (CoNS).
-S. Capitis was described as the absence of accessible full genome sequences in S. capitis functional genomic investigations was restricted to this day.
+S. capitis was described as the absence of accessible full genome sequences in S. capitis functional genomic investigations was restricted to this day.
 S. capitis' connections with S. epidermidis are more evolutionarily than other clinically important negative coagulase staphylococcus.
 The smallest genome among the closed genomes sequenced to date is S. capitis with the least expected CDS.
 The paucity of full genome sequences for S. capitis has hampered functional genomic investigations thus far.
-In a nutshell, bacteria were cultured as previously described, planktonic cells were removed, and biofilms were rinsed three times in PBS.
 Other therapeutically relevant coagulase negative staphylococci have closer evolutionary ties to S. epidermidis than S. capitis.
 There are 2304 protein-coding DNA sequences predicted on the chromosome, six rRNA operons, 63 tRNA genes, and a single tmRNA gene.
 With the fewest projected CDS of all closed staphylococcal genomes sequenced to date, S. capitis has the smallest genome of all closed staphylococcal genomes sequenced to date.
 Proteases like ClpP in S. Capitis, which helps create biofilms, and SepA, which has been demonstrated to degrade host antimicrobial peptides in CoNS, as well as hemolysins, lipases, and esterases, are among them.
 In contrast to the acute illness enabled by conventional exoproteins of the more virulent staphylococcal species, S. aureus, these proteins are expected to facilitate immune evasion, host colonization, and persistence.

 Staphylococci are organized individually, in pairs or clusters similar to grapes, and cannot be actively migrated.
 All staphylococci are anaerobic unilaterally growing.
 They have catalase instead of oxidase: an enzyme that turns hydrogen peroxide in oxygen and water into energy.
-As the information written above is based on the phylogeny of S. Capitis, this can be listed into an Evolution relationship section that briefly describes their morphology and how they were found to be related to other Staph families.
+As the information written above is based on the phylogeny of S. Capitis, this can be listed into an evolution relationship section that briefly describes their morphology and how they were found to be related to other Staph families.